codiga/chrome-extension/README.md

 ## Installation

-This extension is available on the [Chrome Web Store](https://chrome.google.com/webstore/detail/codiga/dbkhkhonmelajjempmoadocgneoadjge) where you can install it by clicking "Add to Chrome"
+This extension is available on the [Chrome Web Store](https://chrome.google.com/webstore/detail/codiga/dbkhkhonmelajjempmoadocgneoadjge) where you can install it by clicking "Add to Chrome".

 ## Features